hbaird7877/polygon/README.md

 ### Implementation

-The implementation details for the subclass (Triangle) is provided with triangle.cpp file.
+The implementation details for the subclasses (Triangle) and (Square) are provided with triangle.cpp and square.cpp files.
 Note, the area method was declared virtual in the abstract polygon class and is implemented here.
 We have also declared class factory functions to generate objects.
 This will used by calling programs later.

 ### Building

-Creating the object file (triangle.o) against the implementation file
+Creating the object file (triangle.o) and (Square.o) against the implementation file

     g++ -std=c++17 -c -o triangle.o triangle.cpp -fPIC

+    g++ -std=c++17 -c -o square.o square.cpp -fPIC

-Creating the shared library (triangle.so)
+Creating the shared libraries (triangle.so) and (square.so)

     gcc -shared -o triangle.so triangle.o

+    gcc -shared -o square.so square.o

 ## Next steps

-Copy the interface file (polygon.hpp) and library file (triangle.so) for downstream use.
+Copy the interface file (polygon.hpp) and library files (triangle.so) (square.so) for downstream use.
 We need to use dlopen API to be able to use the library.

 ## Credits